Keeshond

 Are Keeshonden hypoallergenic?

-No. Keeshonden aren’t hypoallergenic.
+No, Keeshonden aren’t hypoallergenic.
 The breed sheds heavily (blows their coats) twice annually in the spring and fall.
-People who are allergic to dogs would likely be allergic to them, especially when they shed.
+People allergic to dogs would likely be allergic to them, especially when they shed.

 Do Keeshonden bark a lot?

 What is a lot?
-Keeshonden can bark loudly and have a high-pitched bark but with good training they needn’t be frequent barkers.
+Keeshonden can bark loudly and have a high-pitched bark, but with good training, they needn’t be frequent barkers.
 Their reputation for not loving alone time and developing separation anxiety, where dogs may bark out of fear and anxiousness, has given them a rep for barkiness.
-It’s important to remember, that, while you can train your pup to know when it’s OK to bark, you’ll never train the instinct completely out of the breed.
+It’s important to remember that while you can train your pup to know when it’s OK to bark, you’ll never train the instinct entirely out of the breed.

 Are Keeshonden rare or extinct?

 No, Keeshonden aren’t extinct.
-They’re not that common a breed and many people have never heard of them; however, despite previous threats to their existence, they have survived and thrived.
+They’re not a common breed, and many people have never heard of them; however, despite previous threats to their existence, they have survived and thrived.

 Are Keeshonden good family dogs?

 Yes.
 Keeshonden make wonderful family dogs.
-They are a smart, loyal and playful breed who tends to do well with children and other dogs.
+They are a smart, loyal and playful breed that tends to do well with children and other dogs.

 Are Keeshonden aggressive?